-Website Migration Guide: How to migrate without losing SEO traffic in 2019
+Website Migration Guide: How to migrate without loosing SEO traffic in 2020

 What is Website Migration?

 Website migration is a process to minimise any adverse effect on existing organic traffic when changing your website domain or content.
 One of the pervasive myths in the SEO world is that you’ll always see a significant drop in traffic when you do any migration.
 But if you follow the correct process, there will be some fluctuations at the beginning, but eventually traffic levels will be back to their previous levels, or will even have improved.

 Many believe that SEO migration is just a matter of URL redirection.
 But there are more things you need to check to avoid a drop in organic traffic.
 It’s important to do this correctly, as without the correct approach it can result in significant traffic and revenue loss, from which it can take a few weeks or even several months to

 Select Best Site Migration Type Applicable To You

 We have included the entire process of website migration here.
 Depend on your requirements, you can skip some of the steps that we’ll go over later.
 Choose the section here that applies to you in order to see what steps you’ll need to take for SEO migration.